 If you’re looking to make friends at your health club, these ideas can help you go about it.

 - Join a group training community.
-Choose between GTX or Alpha classes and meet to train with the same group of individuals multiple times per week.
+Choose between GTX, Alpha, or Ultra Fit classes and meet to train with the same group of individuals multiple times per week.